Second phase of ChEESE takes off

 ChEESE comprises 16 European organisations across research and technology.

-The European High Performance computing (HPC) Centre of Excellence for Exascale on Solid Earth (ChEESE) is set to continue its mission of preparing community flagship in Solid Earth to evaluate and forecast geohazards.
+The European High Performance computing (HPC) Centre of Excellence for Exascale on Solid Earth (ChEESE) is set to continue its mission of preparing community flagship codes in Solid Earth to evaluate and forecast geohazards.
 Coordinated by the Spanish National Research Council (CSIC), the second phase of this Centre of Excellence (CoE) is being co-funded with more than €7 million by the European Commission and national funds from ten other European countries.

 ChEESE aims at addressing the multiple challenges posed by geohazards and accurate predictions with the help of exascale computers.
 The project primarily addresses European institutions responsible for operational monitoring networks but also at hardware developers, industrial stakeholders, public institutions and HPC centers.
 For this reason, this CoE pursues the following main objectives: